At least 238 writers and intellectuals were detained for their work last year, advocacy group says

-The data published Tuesday as part of PEN America’s inaugural Freedom to Write Index accounts for poets, scholars, songwriters and translators, among other intellectuals the group described as unjustly detained around the world last year.
+The data published Tuesday as part of PEN America’s inaugural Freedom to Write Index accounts for poets, scholars, songwriters and translators, among other intellectuals the group described as unjustly detained last year around the world.
 It does not include journalists unless they also belong to one of the categories in question.
 Some detained individuals were excluded from the report at the request of family members who feared that public attention could worsen their situations.

 “Part of the basis for inclusion here is a consensus among organizations like ours that the charges are spurious,” said Summer Lopez, senior director of PEN America’s free expression programs.
-To be included on the list, the organization concluded that individuals were “being targeted because of their expression, or activism due to their writing” and had spent at least 48 hours behind bars in 2019.
+To be included on the list, the organization concluded individuals were “being targeted because of their expression, or activism due to their writing” and had spent at least 48 hours behind bars in 2019.

 PEN America, which tracks threats against writers worldwide, said it launched the index and a new Writers at Risk database to illustrate a growing trend of government leaders clamping down on creative thinkers and intellectuals in an “attempt to quash criticism, clamp down on independent voices and gain control of cultural and historical narratives.”